kbase/service_wizard2/README.md

 # Code Review Request
+* Organization and error handling for authorization, files in random places from ripping out FASTAPI parts.
 * Organization and directory structure of APP
 * Organization and directory structure of TESTS
 * Organization and directory structure of TESTS (unit tests)